Dale W. Jorgenson: Research

-Jorgenson's 1963 paper, “Capital Theory and Investment Behavior,” introduced all the important features of the cost of capital employed in the subsequent literature.
-His principal innovations were the derivation of investment demand from a model of capital as a factor of production, the incorporation of the tax treatment of income from capital into the price of capital input, and econometric modeling of gestation lags in the investment process.
-In 1971 Jorgenson surveyed empirical research on investment in the Journal of Economic Literature.
-In the same year he was awarded the John Bates Clark Medal of the American Economic Association for his research on investment behavior.
-In 2011 Jorgenson's paper was chosen as one of the Top 20 papers published in the first 100 years of the American Economic Review.
+Jorgenson's 1963 paper, “Capital Theory and Investment Behavior,” introduced the important features of the cost of capital employed in subsequent literature.
+His principal innovations were the derivation of investment demand from a model of capital as a factor of production, the incorporation of the tax treatment of income from capital into the price of capital input, and the econometric modelling of gestation lags in the investment process.
+In 1971, Jorgenson surveyed empirical research on investment in the Journal of Economic Literature.
+In the same year, he was awarded the John Bates Clark Medal for his research on investment behavior.
+In 2011 Jorgenson's paper was chosen as one of the 20 best papers published in the first 100 years of the American Economic Review.
+His other academic contributions include theories of:

 The predominant role of investment.
 In 2005 Jorgenson traced the American growth resurgence to its sources in individual industries in his book, Information Technology and the American Growth Resurgence, co-authored with Mun S. Ho and Kevin J. Stiroh.
 This book employed the framework originated by Jorgenson, Frank M. Gollop, and Barbara M. Fraumeni, but added detailed information about investments in information technology equipment and software.
 Jorgenson and his co-authors demonstrated that input growth, due to investments in human and non-human capital, was the source of more than 80 percent of U.S. economic growth over the past half century, while growth in total factor productivity accounted for only 20 percent.
 Jorgenson and Khuong Vu (2005) established similar results for the world economy.

 New architecture for the national accounts.
 Jorgenson and Steven Landefeld, director of the U.S. Bureau of Economic Analysis, have proposed a new system of national accounts that incorporates the cost of capital for all assets, including information technology equipment and software.
 The new system is presented in their book with William Nordhaus, published in 2006.
 In March 2007 Jorgenson's cost of capital was recommended by the United Nations Statistical Commission for incorporation into the United Nations’ 2008 System of National Accounts.
 Paul Schreyer (2009) has published an OECD Manual, Measuring Capital, to serve as a guide to practitioners.
 The “new architecture” was endorsed by the Advisory Committee on Measuring Innovation in the 21st Century to the Secretary of Commerce in 2008.
 Jorgenson (2009) has presented an updated version of the “new architecture” in his Richard and Nancy Ruggles Memorial Lecture to the International Association for Research in Income and Wealth.